[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 Now you get to create the rule for your first WCA…

 You’ll want to name it something consistent with the name of your lead magnet landing page.
 It’s the first step of your funnel.
 Of course, you’ll want to create a list of anyone who visits that page.

 Duration is up to you.
 Clearly, the shorter the duration the greater the relevance.
-But of course, the shorter the duration the smaller the audience (and smaller the budget you can assign).
+But of course, the shorter the duration the smaller the audience (and smaller the A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. you can assign).

 Create a WCA for each landing page of your sequence.
 This way, you can create Ad #2 to reach anyone who saw Landing Page #1, for example; and then Ad #3 to reach anyone who saw Landing Page #2.

 Now you’ll create ads for each step of the sequence.
 Here is an example…

 - Lead Magnet: Target fans and all website visitors

 - Landing Page #2: Target visitors to Lead Magnet

 - Landing Page #3: Target visitors to Landing Page #2